zuozhenggh/learning-library/data-management-library/goldengate/veridata/ggv-create-connections/ggv-create-connections.md

 # Create Datasource Connections

 ## Introduction
 This lab describes how to configure datasource connections.
-The Oracle GoldenGate Veridata  Server must be able to connect to an Oracle GoldenGate Veridata Agent for each database that contains source and target data you want to compare.
+The Oracle GoldenGate Veridata  Server must be able to connect to an Oracle GoldenGate Veridata Agent for each database that contains the source and target data you want to compare.
 Oracle GoldenGate Veridata Server uses the connection information to communicate with Oracle GoldenGate Veridata Agent.

-A connection is defined by a host, the port number of an Oracle GoldenGate Veridata Agent (or Manager if a C-agent), and the datasource that is accessed by the agent.
-You need to create connections before you create any of the GoldenGate Veridata objects, such as groups, compare pairs, profiles, or jobs.
+A connection is defined by a host, the port number of an Oracle GoldenGate Veridata Agent (or Manager if a C-agent), and the datasource that the agent accesses.
+You need to create connections before you configure any of the GoldenGate Veridata objects, such as groups, compare pairs, profiles, or jobs.

 ### Video Preview
   Watch this short video on how to create datasource connections, groups, compare pairs, jobs, and repair data: